LLNL/croquis/README.md

 # License

-`croquis` is distributed under the MIT license.
+`krowkee` is distributed under the MIT license.

 All new contributions must be made under the MIT license.